pingidentity/terraform-provider-pingfederate/docs/resources/keypairs_ssl_client_key.md

 - `crypto_provider` (String) Cryptographic Provider.
 This is only applicable if Hybrid HSM mode is true.
 Supported values are `LOCAL` and `HSM`.
 This field is immutable and will trigger a replace plan if changed.
 - `file_data` (String) Base-64 encoded PKCS12 or PEM file data.
 In the case of PEM, the raw (non-base-64) data is also accepted.
 In BCFIPS mode, only PEM with PBES2 and AES or Triple DES encryption is accepted and 128-bit salt is required.
 If not configured, the new key will be generated.
 This field is immutable and will trigger a replace plan if changed.
 - `format` (String) Key pair file format.
 If specified, this field will control what file format is expected, otherwise the format will be auto-detected.
 In BCFIPS mode, only `PEM` is supported.
 Supported values are `PKCS12` and `PEM`.
 Can only be configured if `file_data` is set.
 This field is immutable and will trigger a replace plan if changed.
 - `key_algorithm` (String) The public key algorithm.
 Required if `file_data` is not set, otherwise can't be configured.
 This field is immutable and will trigger a replace plan if changed.
+Typically supported values are `RSA` and `EC`.
 - `key_id` (String) The persistent, unique ID for the certificate.
 It can be any combination of `[a-z0-9._-]`.
 This property is system-assigned if not specified.
 This field is immutable and will trigger a replace plan if changed.
 - `key_size` (Number) The public key size, in bits.
 Can only be configured if `file_data` is not set.
 If not configured and `file_data` is not set, then the default size for the key algorithm will be used.
 This field is immutable and will trigger a replace plan if changed.
+Typically supported values are `256`, `384`, and `521` for EC keys and `1024`, `2048`, and `4096` for RSA keys.
 - `organization` (String) Organization for generating the key pair.
 Optional if `file_data` is not set, otherwise can't be configured.
 This field is immutable and will trigger a replace plan if changed.
 - `organization_unit` (String) Organization unit for generating the key pair.
 Optional if `file_data` is not set, otherwise can't be configured.
 This field is immutable and will trigger a replace plan if changed.
 - `password` (String, Sensitive) Password for the file.
 In BCFIPS mode, the password must be at least 14 characters.
 Must be configured if `file_data` is set, otherwise cannot be configured.
 This field is immutable and will trigger a replace plan if changed.
 - `signature_algorithm` (String) The signature algorithm.
 Can only be configured if `file_data` is not set.
 If not configured and `file_data` is not set, then the default signature algorithm for the key algorithm will be used.
 This field is immutable and will trigger a replace plan if changed.
+Typically supported values are `SHA256withECDSA`, `SHA384withECDSA`, and `SHA512withECDSA` for EC keys, and `SHA256withRSA`, `SHA384withRSA`, and `SHA512withRSA` for RSA keys.
 - `state` (String) State for generating the key pair.
 Optional if `file_data` is not set, otherwise can't be configured.
 This field is immutable and will trigger a replace plan if changed.
 - `subject_alternative_names` (Set of String) The subject alternative names (SAN).
 Cannot be configured if `file_data` is set.
 This field is immutable and will trigger a replace plan if changed.
 - `valid_days` (Number) Number of days the key pair will be valid for.
 Required if `file_data` is not set, otherwise can't be configured.
 This field is immutable and will trigger a replace plan if changed.